1. Epidemiology of COVID-19

-The coronavirus disease 2019 (COVID-19) pandemic started in December 2019 in the city of Wuhan, China, as a cluster of pneumonia cases from unknown origin diagnosed in people who had been to the food market of Huanan.
-Whole-genome sequencing indicated a novel coronavirus as the causative pathogen – currently known as severe acute respiratory syndrome coronavirus 2 (SARS‑CoV‑2).
+The coronavirus disease 2019 (COVID-19) pandemic started in December 2019 in the city of Wuhan, China.
+COVID-19 is caused by the virus SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2).
 On 11 March 2020, the Director-General of the World Health Organization declared COVID-19 a global pandemic.

 An overview of the scientific information about COVID-19 based on updated literature monitoring is available in the Sciensano fact sheet.

-The Belgian institute for health, Sciensano, monitors the epidemic based on the data collected by its surveillance networks and reports daily on the latest numbers and trends.
+The Belgian institute for health, Sciensano, monitors the epidemic based on the data collected by its surveillance networks and reports on the latest figures and trends.

-Four key indicators are monitored; a moving average is computed on the last 7 days for each indicator and compared to the average of the 7 previous days:
+Four key indicators are followed; for the three first ones a moving average is computed on the last 7 days and compared to the average of the 7 previous days:

 - the number of confirmed cases;